Last Updated on September 8, 2021 by Rebecca Lake

 Think of it as a starter guide to freelance writing.
 It covers all the basics you need to know to start making money as a freelancer, so head here to sign up!

 Grammarly is a grammar checking and proofreading tool and it’s a must-have if you want to get paid to write online.

 I use Grammarly to proofread everything I write, from blog posts to emails to assignments for my freelance writing clients.

 It’s super-easy to use.
 You just download the Chrome extension and Grammarly checks your writing online automatically.

-You can sign up for a free Grammarly account using my link.
+You can sign up for a free Grammarly account.
 There’s also a paid version if you need expanded proofreading features.

 If you’re getting paid to write, then you need a tool for sending and tracking invoices and receiving payments from your clients.

 FreshBooks offers a suite of tools you can use to run your freelance business, including billing and invoice software, expense tracking and time tracking.

 It can make your life as a freelance writer so much easier.
 If you want to give FreshBooks a whirl, use my special link to get started with a free trial!

 Aside from managing your invoices and payments, you’ll also need a system for doing your taxes as a freelancer.